dentednerd/hotaru/src/posts/my-dev-environment.md

 - iTerm2 on Mac, Terminator on Ubuntu
 - zsh and [Oh My ZSH!](https://ohmyz.sh/)
 - Agnoster theme for Oh My ZSH!
-- Fira Code font (or any [Powerline patched font](https://github.com/powerline/fonts) for the nifty special characters used by Agnoster
+- Fira Code font (any [Powerline patched font](https://github.com/powerline/fonts) will have the nifty special characters used by Agnoster)
 - [fairyfloss theme](https://github.com/aquartier/fairyfloss) for iTerm2, lightly customised for a darker background

 In iTerm2, I've split up my default window into four panes, one for each of the repos I work with most often.
 I've set them up to run immediately on startup - one click to open iTerm, and a few seconds later all my Docker containers are up and running.
 No typing.
 Terminal zen.